battery

 “It turns out that niobium tungsten oxide is outstanding in terms of stored per unit of volume,” Koratkar said.
 “Volumetrically, this was by far the best result that we have seen in an aqueous lithium-ion battery.”

 The niobium tungsten oxide, he explained, is relatively heavy and dense.
-That weight makes its based on mass about average, but the dense-packing of niobium tungsten oxide particles in the electrode makes its based on volume quite good.
+That weight makes its storage based on mass about average, but the dense-packing of niobium tungsten oxide particles in the electrode makes its storage based on volume quite good.
 The crystal structure of this material also has well-defined channels — or tunnels — that allow lithium ions to diffuse quickly, meaning it can charge quickly.

 The combination of fast-charging capability and the ability to store a large amount of charge per unit volume, Koratkar said, is rare in aqueous batteries.

 Achieving that kind of performance, with a low cost and improved safety, has practical implications.
-For emerging applications such as portable electronics, electric vehicles, and grid storage, the ability to pack the maximum amount of into a limited volume becomes critical.
+For emerging applications such as portable electronics, electric vehicles, and grid storage, the ability to pack the maximum amount of energy into a limited volume becomes critical.

 To learn more, please visit www.rpi.edu.